The Software Development Life Cycle - Introduction

 The Software Development Life Cycle involves five (5) distinct phases i.e. planning, design, development, testing, and maintenance which are used in different orders, ways, and purposes called a SDLC methodology.
 Examples of popular SDLC methodology are the agile, iterative, and sequential methodologies.

 Imagine this.
 An individual has an interesting idea, which he feels will generate lots of profits, does he go ahead and build it?
 Many individuals, companies, and governments have wasted time, and precious resources on software projects that are unfortunately abandoned.
+Other software projects are developed which do not meet up to the company’s objectives or user’s needs, and some are successful but with extraneous amounts of time and money poured into them.

 This high level research, data, etc, is now translated into what is called a software design document in the design phase.
 The software design document contains precise information that makes it possible to deliver the intended software as described in the planning phase.